Democrats prevent Texas House from moving forward with Trump-backed congressional map

 AUSTIN, Texas (AP) — Texas Democrats on Monday prevented their state’s House of Representatives from moving forward, at least for now, with a redrawn congressional map sought by President Donald Trump to shore up Republicans’ 2026 midterm prospects as his political standing falters.

-At the center of the escalating impasse is Trump’s hope of adding five more GOP-leaning congressional seats in Texas before the 2026 midterm elections.
-That would bolster his party's chances of preserving its slim U.S. House majority, as Republicans were unable to do in the 2018 midterms during Trump's first presidency.
+At the center of the escalating impasse is Trump’s hope of adding five more GOP-leaning congressional seats in Texas before the upcoming midterms.
+That would bolster his party's chances of preserving its slim U.S. House majority, something Republicans were unable to do in the 2018 midterms during Trump's first presidency.
 Republicans currently hold 25 of Texas' 38 seats.
+That's nearly a 2-to-1 advantage and already a wider partisan gap than in the 2024 presidential election, when Trump won 56.1% of the vote, while Democrat Kamala Harris received 42.5%.

 Speaking Monday on Fox News, Abbott essentially admitted to the partisan power play, noting that the U.S. Supreme Court has determined “there is nothing illegal” about shaping districts to a majority party’s advantage.
 He even openly acknowledged it as “gerrymandering” before correcting himself to say Texas is “drawing lines.”